 Teaching and learning strategies

-Learning is based on students preparing before tutorials each week through lectures, set readings and online materials.
+Learning is based on students preparing before tutorials each week through pre-seminar work including set readings and online activities.
 Students extend this learning in tutorials, through structured learning activities, class discussion and workshopping of assignments.
-Pre-class preparation is needed in the tutorials to participate in class discussions, and engage with assignment workshops.
+Pre-class preparation is needed in the tutorials to participate in class discussions and engage with assignment workshops.
 Every week there will be a tutorial and independent study.
-Most weeks there is a live lecture; in some weeks there is also a video lecture or other online materials for students to view.

 Students will receive informal feedback from tutors through class discussions on their use of subject ideas and content, and their ways of expressing opinions and evidence.
 In the assignments students extend their learning further, and demonstrate their capacities in relation to the subject’s learning objectives.
 Formative feedback about the first assessment task, Mapping Our World, will be provided in assignment workshops in tutorials from week two through to week five.